 It doesn’t matter how beautiful your theory is if it doesn’t match the data then it is wrong!
 In short, every decision has to be data-driven and based on the actions of the users rather than on the beliefs of the founders.

 Sean Ellis in Hacking Growth shows the how as it follows,

 The process is simple yet powerful.
-From data analysis to testing and back to dat analysis, the loop of growth must be followed consistently.
+From data analysis to testing and back to that analysis, the loop of growth must be followed consistently.

 The Skills: Multidisciplinarity is the rule of thumb

-As Davis Jones, author of the Udemy Bestselling course Growth Hacking Masterclass in Digital Marketing multidisciplinarity is the rule.
-SEO, email marketing, social media, copywriting and online advertising are the basic skills to acquire to thrive in the digital marketing world.
+As Davis Jones, author of the Udemy Bestselling course Growth Hacking Masterclass in Digital Marketing multidisciplinarity is the norm.
+SEO, email marketing, social media, copywriting and online advertising are the necessary skills to acquire to thrive in the digital marketing world.

 Growth Hacking is about the whole funnel

-Growth hacking isn’t anymore about MRR or acquisition but it involves the whole funnel.
+Growth hacking isn’t anymore about MRR or acquisition, but it involves the entire funnel.
 From awareness to purchase the funnel accelerates at the speed of light,

 In this scenario, there are a plethora of tools out there yet quite a few able to help you achieve success.
 Let’s see some of them.